Alpine route: Description

-To hike Alpine routes, climbers need physical fitness and good equipment, sure-footedness, and on some routes also a head for heights.
-They also need a good sense of direction, and know how to use maps and a compass.
-If they don't have alpine experience, they should use a mountain guide.
-Clothing has to be weatherproof.
+To hike Alpine routes, climbers need physical fitness, good equipment, sure-footedness, and on some routes a head for heights as well.
+They also need a good sense of direction, and to know how to use maps and a compass.
+If they do not have alpine experience, a mountain guide is advised.
 Some routes require climbing equipment such as ropes and ice axes, some even need crampons.
-It is of prime importance to check weather and route conditions beforehand.
+It is important to check weather and route conditions beforehand.

 Alpine routes are graded according to different systems.
 In Switzerland, an Alpinwanderweg is a marked hiking trail of the highest grade in difficulty according to the Swiss Alpine Club's hiking grades.